Recognizing generalized Petersen graphs in linear time: Recognizing generalized Petersen graphs

 \subsection{Recognizing small graphs}

-It is clear that in theory, for graphs on $80$ or less vertices, the membership for $\P$ may be determined in a constant time.
-However, the task may in practice not be so easy.
-In this short subsection we argue that the Algorithm~\ref{alg:1} fails for precisely ten members of $\P$, and can safely be used also on any graphs of size \emph{not }equal to $6,8,10,16,20,24,26,48$ or $52$.
+It is clear that for graphs on at most $80$ vertices, the membership of $\P$ may theoretically be determined in a constant time.
+However, the task may not be easy in practice.
+We now argue that Algorithm~\ref{alg:1} fails for precisely ten members of $\P$, and that it can safely be used on any graphs of order \emph{not }equal to $6,8,10,16,20,24,26,48,$ or $52$.